Anahata: Function

 Anahata is considered to be the seat of the Jivatman and Parashakti.
 In the Upanishads, this is described as a tiny flame inside the heart.
 Anahata is named as such because sages were believed to hear the sound (Anahata – comes without the striking of two objects together).
 It is associated with air, touch and the actions of the hands.

 Anahata is associated with the ability to make decisions outside the realm of karma.
 In Manipura and below, man is bound by the laws of karma and fate.
 In Anahata one makes decisions ("follows one's heart") based on one's higher self, not the unfulfilled emotions and desires of lower nature.
 As such, it is known as the heart chakra.
 It is also associated with love and compassion, charity to others and psychic healing.
 Meditation on this chakra is said to bring about the following siddhis (abilities): they become a master of speech, they are dear to the gender they are attracted to, their presence controls the senses of others, and they can leave and enter the body at will.

 Hrit (Hridaya, Surya) chakra

 The Hrit chakra (just below Anahata) is the seat of the wish-fulfilling tree.

-Immediately below Anahata (at the solar plexus or, sometimes, on the near left side of the body) is a minor chakra known as Hrit (or Hridaya, "heart"), with eight petals.
+Immediately below Anāhata (at the solar plexus or, sometimes, on the near left side of the body) is a minor chakra known as Hrit (or Hridaya, "heart"), with eight petals.
 It has three regions: a vermilion sun region, within which is a white moon region, within which is a deep-red fire region.
 Within this is the red wish-fulfilling tree, kalpavriksha, which symbolises the ability to manifest what one wishes to happen in the world.

 Hrit chakra is sometimes known as the Surya (sun) chakra, which is located slightly to the left below the heart.
 Its role is to absorb energy from the sun and provide heat to the body and the other chakras (to Manipura in particular, to which it provides Agni (fire).